 The reason there is a significant difference in the timelines is because of the specifications of the bankruptcy types.
 Chapter seven involves the liquidation of assets to cover outstanding debt, which is then paid quickly.
 Alternatively, Chapter 13 uses an adjustment-of-debt plan to pay portions of existing debt over three to five years.

 The best type of credit card is an unsecured card with a low-interest rate and no annual fee.
 Unfortunately, such a card may not be available to you, depending on the duration of time since filing.
 You can likely get approved for a secured card, which works like a debit card, but reports to credit bureaus.
 However, if you want an unsecured card, then you have two options: apply for a card with less than optimal terms or become an authorized user on someone else’s.

 While applying for your own card seems best, it can leave you with annual fees of around $100 per year and restricted credit amounts, typically not exceeding $300 to $500.
 As an authorized user on someone else’s card, you get the benefits of a credit boost, without too much risk, especially if you do not use the card.
 However, being an authorized user is only beneficial if the original user is in good standing because your credit reports will take the hit if the card falls behind in payments or exceeds limits.

 Finding a credit card after bankruptcy can be difficult.
-If you would like to talk about credit and bankruptcy options, then contact a bankruptcy lawyer in Tampa, FL, like from The Law Office of Michael A. Ziegler, P.A.
+If you would like to talk about credit and bankruptcy options, then contact a bankruptcy lawyer.